zio/zio/docs/howto/fiber_dump.md

 You can send a `SIGUSR2` signal from your os to interrupt your app and a get a fiber dump of all fibers.

-You need to add the hook by including `printFiberDumpOnInterrupt` method in your runtime environment.
+You need to add the hook by including `onInterruptSignal` method in your runtime environment.

 ## Example application